Foreclosures From Start to Finish

 FORECLOSURES IN ALABAMA

 The non-judicial foreclosure (aka a Power of Sale foreclosure) is the most common form of foreclosure in the state.
-The Power of Sales refers to a clause in the mortgage that gives the mortgagee the power to foreclose and sell the property in order to recoup the debt from the note.
+The Power of Sale refers to a clause in the mortgage that gives the mortgagee the power to foreclose and sell the property in order to recoup the debt from the note.
 It’s a very useful power to have and it has to be put in the mortgage to be able to use it.
 Even though we have a statutory provision that allows for these things to take place, it is a requirement that the mortgage mention that power.
 This type of foreclosure is designed to be a much quicker process; generally a Power of Sale foreclosure will take about four weeks.

 The power of sale can be used by any owner of the mortgage.
 So if you get a mortgage through Wells Fargo, for example, and another company purchases that mortgage, the power of sale is still contained in that mortgage instrument and new owner can still use that power of sale.
 The power of sale can be exercised for up to 20 years after the maturity date of the mortgage or, if a maturity date isn’t listed, within 20 years of the date of the mortgage.